-If you think you’re dreaming, I can assure you that you’re not.
-This is a full-suspension gravel bike.
-Niner MCR 9 is one of the best-looking gravel bicycles we have ever seen.
+If you thought that Stigmata could not be any better than before, I assure you that you are wront.
+This is a brand-new gravel bike coming from Santa Cruz’s production line.
+Santa Cruz Stigmata is one of the best-looking gravel bicycles we have ever seen.
 But this wide-wheel gravel gobbler is not all looks and no brains.
 It’s far from that.